 Griffith is a medium-sized town located in the state of Indiana.
 With a population of 16,378 people and three constituent neighborhoods, Griffith is the 51st largest community in Indiana.

-Unlike some towns, Griffith isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Griffith are a mix of both white- and blue-collar jobs.
+Griffith is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Griffith is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Griffith who work in office and administrative support (14.34%), sales jobs (10.12%), and food service (8.51%).
+There are especially a lot of people living in Griffith who work in office and administrative support (16.10%), sales jobs (9.96%), and food service (8.72%).

-The per capita income in Griffith in 2010 was $24,824, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $99,296 for a family of four.
+The per capita income in Griffith in 2010 was $25,434, which is upper middle income relative to Indiana and the nation.
+This equates to an annual income of $101,736 for a family of four.
 However, Griffith contains both very wealthy and poor people as well.

 The most common language spoken in Griffith is English.
 Other important languages spoken here include Spanish and Chinese.